Timetables & Descriptions

 MSC1008H: Advanced Human Embryology and Teratology - Session: TBD

-Course Director: Dr. Danielle Bentley
+Course Director: Dr. Ted Brown

 Please contact the Course Director to obtain the required permission prior to completing an ADD/DROP form.